artipedia/firstravelers/_posts/2018-08-27-14-of-the-best-in-bali.markdown

 ---
 layout: post
-title: 'Bali's beaches - 14 of the best for your next trip'
+title: Bali's beaches - 14 of the best for your next trip
 featured-img: kuta
 categories: destination
 ---